 Prior to beginning professional course work, all students must complete the program's math and English requirement with a C (2.0) or better.
-Students may earn up to 6 hours of Indiana University credit by correspondence toward fulfilling the requirements for the associate degree.
 Students are encouraged to seek advising prior to enrolling in course work.
 The faculty retain the right to determine acceptability of course work taken by nontraditional methods outside of Indiana University to meet degree requirements.